LZQ02rnd/RAGdollbot/RAILWAY_DEPLOY.md

-# Railway Deployment Guide
+# Railway Deployment Ultimate Guide

-Follow these steps to deploy your Discord RAG bot to Railway for 24/7 hosting.
+Follow these steps to deploy your Discord bot to Railway for 24/7 hosting.

 ## Prerequisites
 - GitHub account